elad96/Analysis_of_IMDB---Data_Science/README.md

 Our main research goal is:
 	- “ What are the most important attributes to predict gross income? ”

-In addition, we found those topics interesting as well:
+In addition, we found those topics interesting as well:\n
-	- Which year was the best for movie production?”
+	- Which year was the best for movie production?”\n
-	- “Do user ratings similar to critics ratings?”
+	- “Do user ratings similar to critics ratings?”\n
-	- “How long should a succesfull movie be?”
+	- “How long should a succesfull movie be?”\n
 	- ”Which genres people rate higher?”

 ---------------------------------------------------------